-To apply this variance decomposition procedure used by Clayton and MacKinnon (2000, 2003) in assessing US REITs, uncorrelated factors are required in equation (1) above.
+To apply this variance decomposition procedure used by Clayton and Mackinnon (2000, 2003) in assessing US REITs, uncorrelated factors are required in equation (1) above.
 The uncorrelated "pure" factors are determined as per Giliberto (1990) using the following procedure:

-- the "pure" property factor is the residual of the regression of direct property returns on bond returns and stock returns - the "pure" bond factor is the residual of the regression of bond returns on "pure" property returns and stock returns, with these pure property factor, pure bond factor and stock factor being uncorrelated and used in equation (1) for this LPT variance decomposition regression.
+• the "pure" property factor is the residual of the regression of direct property returns on bond returns and stock returns with these pure property factor, pure bond factor and stock factor being uncorrelated and used in equation (1) for this LPT variance decomposition regression.